PatrickHechler/primitive-code/README.md

     * `02 1E <RELATIVE_LABEL (48-bit)>`

 `JMPNB <LABEL>`
-* sets the instruction pointer to position of the command after the label if the last NoneBits flag is set
+* sets the instruction pointer to position of the command after the label if the `NONE_BITS` flag is set
 * definition:
     * `if NONE_BITS`
         * `IP <- IP + RELATIVE_LABEL`